GAZelle NEXT

-The GAZelle NEXT is a product improved version of the original GAZelle series of medium duty vans and trucks produced by the Russian automotive giant GAZ.
-It is produced alongside the original GAZelle now known as the GAZelle Business.
+The GAZelle NEXT is an updated version of the original GAZelle series of medium duty vans and trucks produced by the Russian automotive giant GAZ.
+It is produced alongside the original GAZelle, which is now known as the GAZelle Business.

-The first available model is equipped with a four-cylinder turbo diesel motor from Cummins, which has 129 horsepower at 3600 revolutions a minute, with a fuel consumption of urban: 10.5 L/100 km, extra-urban: 8.5 L/100 km and combined.
-9.0 L/100 km.
+The first available model was equipped with a four-cylinder turbo diesel motor from Cummins, which has 129 horsepower at 3600 rpm.
 The engine meets the Euro 4 and Euro 5 emission standards.

 On 10 April 2013, series production of GAZelle Next was started.
 7 March 2014, the serial production of Gazelle NEXT with a double cab began.
 24 March, the production of Gazelle NEXT Cityline bus.

-In May 2014 GAZ received Single European vehicle type approval, which allowed them to sell the Gazelle NEXT in the European Union.
+In May 2014, GAZ received Single European vehicle type approval, which allowed them to sell the Gazelle NEXT within the European Union.
 In September 2015, the Comtrans exhibition in Moscow included a panel van and minibus on this base.
 Sales of the panel van started in April 2016 and the minibus in November 2016.